Bhargavishnu/ccvalidator/README.md

-# ccvalidator
+# Credit card validator

-credit card validator
+Validates the given credit card number using the standard Luhn algorithm check.